 The most important consideration in field maintenance of lift chains is lubrication.

 Hard working, heavily loaded chains cannot be expected to give satisfactory wear life without scheduled periodic re-lubrication.

 Like all bearing surfaces, the precision manufactured, hardened steel, joint-wearing surfaces require a film of oil between mating parts to prevent rapid wear.

 Oil must penetrate the chain joint to prevent wear.
 Applying oil to external surfaces will prevent rust, but oil must flow into the live bearing surfaces for maximum wear life.

-Frequency of re-lube will vary with operating conditions and environment, the best estimate of lube period is 200 hours.
-Trucks parked outdoors or trucks in extremely severe service, may require more frequent re-lube to maintain an oil film on all chain surface.
+Frequency of re-lube will vary with operating conditions and environments changing, the best estimate of lube period is 200 hours.